Rivett

 Rivett is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

 The dwelling structure in Rivett, as per the latest Census, consisted of 86.8% houses and 13.2% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to the Australian Capital Territory's figures of 63.3% houses and 36.7% other dwellings.
+This is compared to the Australian Capital Territory's figures of 63.3% houses and 36.7% other dwellings.
 Home ownership in Rivett stood at 32.8%, with mortgaged dwellings at 41.8% and rented ones at 25.4%.
 The median monthly mortgage repayment was $2,140, higher than the Australian Capital Territory average of $2,080.
-The median weekly rent in Rivett was $322, lower than the Australian Capital Territory figure of $450.
+The median weekly rent figure in Rivett was $322, lower than the Australian Capital Territory's $450.
 Nationally, Rivett's mortgage repayments were significantly higher at $2,140 compared to the Australian average of $1,863, while rents were substantially lower at $322 compared to the national figure of $375.

 Frequently Asked Questions - Housing